 The EDI 214 is often issued by a transport or logistics company in response to requests for information from recipients of freight.
-In layman's terms the EDI 214 is the equivalent of a fax transmission informing the recipient of a delivery of the status of the shipment.
+Basically, the EDI 214 is the equivalent of a fax transmission informing the recipient of a delivery of the status of the shipment.
 Another example of the EDI 214 might be using a web-based service to see where a shipment is in transit.
 Like all other EDI documents, the EDI 214 must be generated through a specialized application (an EDI translator) and then sent to the recipient through some electronic means.
-The senders computer will typically perform the translation of the EDI 214 into an EDI format, while the communication will take place either through an Internet EDI connection or through a Value Added Network (VAN).
+The sender's computer will typically perform the translation of the EDI 214 into an EDI format, while the communication will take place either through an Internet EDI connection or through a Value Added Network (VAN).

 Once the EDI 214 is ready to be sent to the recipient, one of two methods are going to be generally used.
 The first, and still most popular method, is the use of a VAN.
 A VAN acts as an intermediary between the two parties, facilitating the communication of the EDI 214 (and other EDI documents).
-In this manner the VAN is very similar in scope to the US postal service.
+In this manner, the VAN is very similar in scope to the U.S.P.S.
 Beyond simple delivery though, the VAN is also responsible for ensuring that the transmission is secure throughout the entire process.
-This is always of paramount importance, but even more so with documents like the EDI 214 that may include private and confidential information.
-A second option that is growing in popularity is the use of a direct connection through the Internet to exchange the EDI 214 between two parties.
-This second form of communication is also know as AS2 communication.
-When using AS2 to send the EDI 214, the document is encrypted at the source and sent using secure internet-based protocols to the recipient which then must have software capable of decrypting the EDI 214 prior to translation.
+This is always paramount, but even more so with documents like the EDI 214 that may include private and confidential information.
+Another popular option tis the use of a direct connection through the Internet to exchange the EDI 214 between two parties.
+This alternative is also known as AS2 communication.
+When using AS2 to send the EDI 214, the document is encrypted at the source and sent using secure Internet-based protocols to the recipient which then must have software capable of decrypting the EDI 214 prior to translation.